How To Use Reference Tracks When Mastering

 Click here to see our extensive list of reference track suggestions for various genres.

-Once you’ve selected a great reference track.
-You can use the trinity display in REFERENCE to show you how your tonal balance, stereo spread, and punch compares to your reference track.
+Once you’ve selected one or a handful of great reference tracks, you can use the trinity display in REFERENCE to show you how your tonal balance, stereo spread, and punch compare to your reference track.

 How To EQ Your Master To Sound Like Your Reference Track